FalcoGer/ThreadPool/README.md

 The `TaskTicket` contains a TaskID and a `std::future<PromiseType>`. `.get()` calls `.get()` on the future.
 You can obtain the future directly with `.getFuture()`.
 You get the TaskID with `.getTaskID()`.
 This TaskID can be used to create dependent Tasks with the `.enqueueWithDependencies(std::set<TaskID>&&, Callable, Arguments...)` function.
 If a task fails (because it throws), all of it's dependent tasks will be canceled.
 Calling `.get()` on their futures will throw a `ThreadPool::TaskCanceled` exception.

 A `TaskPriority` can be added.
-Higher priority tasks will be preferred when selecting the next task for execution as long as their dependencies are fulfilled.
+Higher priority tasks (larger values) will be preferred when selecting the next task for execution as long as their dependencies are fulfilled.
 Use `enqueueWithPriority(TaskPriority, Callable, Arguments...)`.
 Do both priority and dependencies with `enqueueWithPriorityAndDependencies(TaskPriority, std::set<TaskID>, Callable, Arguments...)`.

 #### Simple Example